 Set the participation form for a receipt challenge

-Like Opt-in and Notifications, Participation Form is a cross-campaign setting.
-Depending on the campaign setup, it can stay disabled, be shared at campaign level, or be configured specifically for the receipt challenge.
+Like Opt-in and notifications, the participation form is a campaign-wide setting.
+It can stay off, be shared across the campaign, or be set up just for the receipt challenge.

-If the data already appears on the receipt, do not ask for it again in the participation form unless you need a manual fallback field.
+If the data is already on the receipt, don't ask for it again in the form, unless you need a backup field for manual review.

-- You need one or two business questions that OCR will never extract.
+- You need one or two business questions that reading the receipt text can't answer.

 - You want to segment valid receipt submissions later.

-- You need data from participants even when some receipts require manual review.
+- You need details from shoppers even when some receipts go to manual review.

-- The challenge goal is simply "submit a qualifying receipt and get rewarded".
+- The goal is just "submit a qualifying receipt and get rewarded".

-- You want the shortest possible participant path.
+- You want the shortest possible path for shoppers.

-- The required data already lives in landing-page participation, opt-in, or the receipt itself.
+- The data you need already lives in the landing page, the opt-in, or the receipt itself.

 Next steps